MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 ## Lazy load images and modules

-Lazy loading defers the initialization of resources until they are needed and can make the initial display of web pages faster.
+Lazy loading defers the initialization of resources until they are needed and can make web pages load faster.
 Most module library modules that display images or video have a configuration property to enable or disable lazy loading.
-A good practice is to ensure that images needing to appear immediately when loading a web page have lazy loading turned off so that they appear quickly.
-Images that are not in view such as those lower on a page should be lazy loaded.
+A good practice is to ensure that images needing to appear immediately when loading a web page have lazy loading disabled so that they appear quickly.
+Images such as those appearing lower on a page should have lazy loading enabled.

 ### Disable lazy loading for images